okrebs/iotr/README.md

 - Costinot, Arnaud and Rodríguez-Clare, Andrés (2014).
 Trade Theory with
   Numbers: Quantifying the Consequences of Globalization.
 Handbook of International Economics, 4:197:261.

+- Lenzen M, Kanemoto K; Moran D, and Geschke A (2012) Mapping the structure of the world economy.
+Environmental Science & Technology 46(15) pp 8374–8381.

+- Lenzen, M., Moran, D., Kanemoto, K., Geschke, A. (2013) Building Eora: A Global Multi-regional Input-Output Database at High Country and Sector Resolution.
+Economic Systems Research, 25:1, 20-49.

 ## Installation